bobbibg/front-end-technical-test/README.md

 # Building an Accordion
-_To complete this test, you are expected to build an accordion to match the below steps as closely as possible._
+_To complete this test, you are expected to build an accordion to match the below steps as closely as possible.
+Please fork this repository for your work and submit your response via a pull request._

 ## Steps
 1. A design for the accordion has been drawn up and is included in this folder called accordion-design.png.